 If the official regulations for mountain railways and/or winter sports areas change with regard to the Corona protection measures (e.g. introduction, change of certificate obbligation 3G or 2G etc.), the corresponding implementation by Adelboden-Lenk Ski Region does not entitle to a withdrawal from the contract.
 There is therefore no entitlement to the return or exchange of season passes and no refunds will be made is excluded.

-Refunds in the event of cessation of operations
+No refunds will be given in the event of a cessation of business by the company

 Refunds in the event of accident or illness